OperatorFoundation/go-shadowsocks2/README.md

 ### TCP tunneling

 The client offers `-tcptun [local_addr]:[local_port]=[remote_addr]:[remote_port]` option to tunnel TCP.
-For example it can be used to proxy iperf3 for benchmarking.
+For example, it can be used to proxy iperf3 for benchmarking.

 Start iperf3 on the same machine with the server.